Amedo-Nai/SkyStone/README.md

 ### Sky Stone Armor
 * **Fall-Damage Resistance:** Wearing a **full set** of Sky Stone armor grants specialized protection against falling.
 * *Note: It does not make you completely invincible.
 Falling from above 100 blocks can still be fatal, but falling from exactly 100 blocks will leave you alive with 1 HP (0.5 hearts).*

+### 🛡️ Reinforced Meteorite Shield
+* A heavy-duty upgrade to the vanilla shield, reinforced with Meteorite Iron.
+* Features significantly higher durability and provides superior knockback reduction when blocking attacks, making it perfect for dealing with heavy-hitting extraterrestrial threats.

+---

+## 👾 Extraterrestrial Entities

+### 🤖 Meteorite Golem
+* A powerful new construct forged from Sky Stone and Meteorite Iron.
+* Spawns under specific conditions or can be built by the player to defend territories.
+* Boasts immense health, a devastating knockback attack, and complete immunity to fire and fall damage due to its space-material composition.

 ---